Government College of Science: The Institution

 The college, by its present name, came into being on 8 August 1973,in compliance with the orders of the then Governor of the Punjab, after merging Government Superior Science College, Lahore and Government Degree College, Wahdat Road, Lahore.
 At the same time the building which was constructed to house Govt.
 Intermediate college for Girls, Gulberg, Lahore and which remained unutilized, was also annexed to the college building and was named Government College of Science, Wahdat Road, Lahore.
 Thus the Government College of Science emerged from the blend of these three institutions and a renowned educationist, Prof. M.A.
 Saeed was appointed its first principal.
 The new college started functioning with new vigor, ambitions and targets.
 The post-graduate teaching was started in Physics (1970), Chemistry (1974), Economics and Mathematics (1994) and Zoology (2005).
 Dr. Hammad Ashraf the current reregistrar of this institution.

 Campus

 The college has a separate new block having master classes in mathematics and economics and a newly constructed commerce/computer block to accommodate the increasing number of students and to introduce other teaching disciplines in future.

-The college is affiliated with the board of Intermediate & Secondary Education (B.I.S.E) Lahore and the Govt.college University, Faisalabad, for its BS four-year degree program and post-graduate classes.
+The college is affiliated with the board of Intermediate & Secondary Education (B.I.S.E) Lahore and the Punjab University (PU) Lahore, for its BS four-year degree program and post-graduate classes.